Skip to content

 Name Type Description Default

-globals dict[str, Any] | None
+imports dict[str, Any] | None

 Pre-imported packages for expressions (e.g., {"torch": "torch"})